Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

 Keywords:~surrogate models;~dynamic systems;~system identification;~optimization;~floating offshore wind turbines

-\xsection{Introduction} Models that accurately capture the dynamics are needed to identify and understand system-level optimal designs.
+\xsection{Introduction} Models that accurately capture the dynamics are needed to identify and understand system-level optimal designs\footnote{A preliminary version of this article has been published in the 51st Design Automation Conference and is available at \doi{10.1115/DETC2025-167963}}.
 As a system's complexity and the fidelity of the underlying analyses increase, such models become more computationally expensive to evaluate~\cite{Deshmukh2017, Lefebvre2018}.
 For example, in highly-coupled multidisciplinary systems like floating offshore wind turbines (FOWTs) and marine turbines, the effect of the different subsystems (like the rotor, support structure (tower), floating platform, etc.) on each other must be fully considered to get an accurate response of the system~\cite{Pao2021}.
 Tools like OpenFAST~\cite{openFAST} and WEC-Sim~\cite{Ruehl2022} can accurately capture the dynamics of renewable energy systems like wind turbines, marine turbines, and wave energy converters.
 A consequence of capturing the detailed dynamic response of these systems is the high computational cost associated with simulating them.
 This computational expense, consequently, can make the direct use of these high-fidelity modeling tools in the following applications inefficient.